DE{CODE}: New Features for Headless WordPress

 Full Text Transcript

 Then we’ll see how we can clone down that project to our local machine and get set up for local development, so that we can make customizations to our new site.
-Then we’ll turn our attention to Atlas Content Modeler and see how we can use it to create a new custom content model called Photos.
+Then we’ll turn our attention to Headless WordPress Content Modeler and see how we can use it to create a new custom content model called Photos.

-And this Photos content model will have a few of its own custom fields, including one that’s a repeatable field, which is a new feature that recently came to Atlas Content Modeler.
+And this Photos content model will have a few of its own custom fields, including one that’s a repeatable field, which is a new feature that recently came to Headless WordPress Content Modeler.
 Then finally, we’ll see how we can do some custom development in our front-end JavaScript app and query for that custom Photos data and then render it to the page.

-Once I’ve created a WP Engine account and logged into the Atlas page of the user portal, I can go ahead and click the button to Create a New App.
+Once I’ve created a WP Engine account and logged into the Headless WordPress page of the user portal, I can go ahead and click the button to Create a New App.
 From here, we can either start with a blueprint, which is a prebuilt site, or pull from an existing repo.
 Let’s start with a blueprint.
 Now we can select which blueprint we like to use.
 So we’ll choose the Portfolio blueprint, and then click Continue.

 The next step is to connect this app to GitHub.
 So we’ll click the button to do so, and then sign in to GitHub.
 And after that, we’ll see this screen, indicating that our app has been authorized.
 So next, we need to actually clone this repo.
 So we’ll click Clone Blueprint, and then give a name to our new repository.
 And click the button to create a new repo using this blueprint template.

 So here you can see that this new app repo has been created on my GitHub account.
-Now we need to link this repo to our Atlas app.
+Now we need to link this repo to our Headless WordPress app.
 So back in the user portal, we’ll scroll down to the Selected Repository section.
 If you allowed access to all your repos, you may see it on the list.
 If not, you can click on Manage Repositories.

 We can head over to the portfolio page and check out a list of our portfolio projects here.
 I’ll click through to an individual project.
 Next, we’ll check out the blog.
 So head over to the blog page and see our grid of posts here.
 And we can click through to see an individual blog post page as well.
 And then ready, set, click, to return to our homepage.